MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 }
 ```

-1. The first line is the imports that will be needed for our Context provider.
+1. The first line is the imports needed for our Context provider.
-2. The second line is a type alias for a record where the keys are wallet identifiers and the values are account addresses (or null).
+2. The second line is a type alias for a record where the keys are wallet identifiers, and the values are account addresses (or null).
-3. Starting on line 3, is a definition of the context interface for the EIP-6963 provider.
-This includes the list of wallets (record of wallets by rdns), the selected wallet (of type `EIP6963ProviderDetail`), the selected account address (`string`), error message (`string`), and functions to connect and disconnect wallets.
+3. Starting on line 3, the context interface for the EIP-6963 provider is defined.
+This definition includes the list of wallets (record of wallets by `runs`), the selected wallet (of type `EIP6963ProviderDetail`), the account address chosen (`string`), an error message (`string`), and functions to connect and disconnect wallets.

 Add the following code to `src/hooks/WalletProvider`: